Printable Page Market News Return to Menu - Page 2 3 4 5 6 7 8 9 10

 WHEAT:

-350,000 metric ton range.
-On the KC March chart, support is the 20-day moving
+the KC March chart, support is the 20-day moving average at $5.25 with

-resistance the Upper Bollinger Band at $5.40.
+resistance the Upper Bollinger Band at $5.44, which we tested overnight.

 David Fiala can be reached at dfiala@futuresone.com